Capitalisk/capitalisk-website/docs/learn-fees-on-clsk.md

 }
 ```

 Any transaction that does not contain enough fees are not being processed.
-To review fees you can simply run `ldpos fees` in the [`ldpos-commander`](https://github.com/Capitalisk/ldpos-commander).
+To review fees you can simply run `ldpos fees` using the [`ldpos-commander`](https://github.com/Capitalisk/ldpos-commander) cli package.

 :::note
 Capitalisk supports dynamic fees